The light has a great impact on us - that is what I want to reflect in my works, and overall I want people to enjoy what I produce.

 "A bird – for it's lightness and for the perspective - looking down on the earth.
 Ihe space and freedom."
 She laughs.
 "Don't cut my wings!"

-Name: Katrin Foerster
+Name Katrin Foerster

-Lives and Works: S'Arracó & Andratx
+Lives and works in S'Arracó & Andratx

 Signature phrase Live in the moment!